When you first learned that you had cancer, you had questions. How advanced is the condition? What can be done? And why did this happen to you?

 This last question might have your doctors stumped.
-But if you’ve been exposed to Monsanto’s Roundup weed killer regularly, that might be the answer you’re looking for.
-Research now shows that Roundup might cause cancer, and the greater the exposure, the greater the increase in cancer risk.
+But if you’ve been exposed to Monsanto’s Roundup weed killer, that might be the answer you’re looking for.

-Console and Associates has 25 years of experience handling personal injury claims.
+The Roundup lawyers at Console and Associates have 25 years of experience handling personal injury claims.
 Over that time, we’ve worked with law firms across the country, including those that handle Roundup lawsuits.
 If we cannot handle a claim, our goal is to connect you with an experienced attorney who can.
-If you suffered as a result of exposure to Roundup, call today.
-We’ll ask you a few questions so that we can put you in touch with the right attorney.

 Wondering if you should pursue a Roundup claim?
 You should always speak to an attorney, but there are a few things to consider.